Help language development. Donate to The Perl Foundation

 prove6 [options] [files or directories]

--v, --verbose Print all test lines. -l, --lib Add 'lib' to the path for your tests (-Ilib). --shuffle Run the tests in random order. --ignore-exit Ignore exit status from test scripts. --reverse Run the tests in reverse order. --timer Print elapsed time after each test. --trap Trap Ctrl-C and print summary on interrupt. --help Display this help --version Display the version
+-v, --verbose Print all test lines. -l, --lib Add 'lib' to the path for your tests (-Ilib). --shuffle Run the tests in random order. --ignore-exit Ignore exit status from test scripts. --reverse Run the tests in reverse order. -q, --quiet Suppress some test output while running tests. -Q, --QUIET Only print summary results. --timer Print elapsed time after each test. --trap Trap Ctrl-C and print summary on interrupt. --help Display this help --version Display the version

 Options that take arguments:

--e, --exec Interpreter to run the tests ('' for compiled tests.) --harness Define test harness to use.
+-I, --incdir Library paths to include. -e, --exec Interpreter to run the tests ('' for compiled tests.) --ext Set the extensions for tests (default <t t6>) --harness Define test harness to use.
 See TAP::Harness. --reporter Result reporter to use.
 See REPORTERS. -j, --jobs Run N test jobs in parallel (try 9.) --err=stderr Direct the test's $*ERR to the harness' $*ERR. --err=merge Merge test scripts' $*ERR with their $*OUT. --err=ignore Ignore test script' $*ERR.

 If no files or directories are supplied,